-Figure 26 - Control Assembly Diagnostic Coding
+Figure 25 - Control Assembly Diagnostic Coding

-rigure 20 - Control Assembly Diagnostic Counting ERROR CODE INDICATES CORRECTIVE ACTION No Error Code Displayed Not Enough Hot Water High usage, plumbing leak, operating mode adjustment.
+ERROR CODE INDICATES CORRECTIVE ACTION No Error Code Displayed Not Enough Hot Water High usage, plumbing leak, operating mode adjustment.
 Check for plumbing leak.
 Adjust temperature; see scald warnings on heater and in manual.
 Contact a qualified person to perform a volume test.
 No Error Code Displayed Water Too Hot Water temperature set too high or grounded element.
 Reduce temperature setting.
 Contact a qualified person to test for the grounded element and replace if necessary.
-No Error Code Displayed No Hot Water No power, control panel or thermostat operation Turn off electrical power at breaker.
-Unplug and reconnect 24 pin connector.
-Turn on electrical power at breaker Contact a qualified person to verify correct voltage to unit.
-NOTICE: If the control panel was not connected via WiFi the time will need to be set.
-001 with an alert indicator flashing. (also flashing red LED and beeper.)
+No Error Code Displayed No Hot Water No power, control panel or thermostat 1.
+Turn off electrical power at breaker.
+2. Unplug and reconnect 24 pin connector.
+3. Turn on electrical power at breaker 4.
+Contact a qualified person to verify correct voltage to unit.
+NOTICE: If the control assembly was not connected via WiFi the time will need to be set.
+001 with an alert Icon flashing. (also flashing red LED and beeper.)
 Dry-fire, electrical power on with the tank not completely full of water.
 Turn off electrical power at breaker.
 Add water, open a hot water faucet to bleed all air until water flows without air bursts.
 Turn on electrical power at breaker.
-See "Important Safety Information," page 4.
-002 with an alert indicator flashing. (also flashing red LED and beeper.)
+See "Important Safety Information" on page 4.
+002 with an alert Icon flashing. (also flashing red LED and beeper.)
 Water temperature exceeded high limit.
-ECO Turn off electrical power at the breaker.
-Press the reset button.
-See Figure 27.
+Turn off electrical power at the breaker.
+Press the reset button (see Figure 26).
 Turn on electrical power at breaker.
 If error returns contact a qualified technician to test for the grounded element.
 Replace as needed.
-If both elements test good, replace the upper thermostat.
+If both elements test good, replace the thermostat.
 Turn on electrical power at breaker.
-003 with an alert indicator flashing. (also flashing red LED and beeper.)
+003 with an alert Icon flashing. (also flashing red LED and beeper.)
 Upper thermistor sensor failure.
 NOTICE: Upper thermistor sensor is part of the thermostat.
 1. Turn off electrical power at the breaker.
 2. Check electrical connections at thermostat.
 3. If there are no issues with the wiring, replace the thermostat.
 4. Turn on electrical power at breaker.
-NOTICE: The control panel will go into Limp Mode until the failure is corrected.
+NOTICE: The control assembly will go into Limp Mode until the failure is corrected.
 See page 22.
-004 with an alert indicator flashing. (also flashing red LED and beeper.)
+004 with an alert Icon flashing. (also flashing red LED and beeper.)
 Lower thermistor sensor failure.
 NOTICE: Lower thermistor sensor is part of the thermostat.
 Turn off electrical power at the breaker.
 Check electrical connections at thermostat.
 If there are no issues with the wiring, replace the thermostat.
 Turn on electrical power at breaker.
-NOTICE: The control panel will go into limp mode until the failure is corrected.
-See page 22.
-006 with an alert indicator flashing. (also flashing red LED and beeper.)
-Internal Processor Error - Frequency Fault - Standard AD Reference Fault - Non-Volatile Memory Fault Turn off electrical power at the breaker.
-Now turn on electrical power to see if error clears.
-If error has not cleared, replace the control assembly.
-Turn on electrical power at breaker.
-021 with an alert indicator flashing. (also flashing red LED and beeper.)
-Upper element circuit failure.
-NOTICE: Lower element is still operable.
-Turn off electrical power at the breaker.
-Check element circuits for resistance of 5-25 ohms (replace if required).
-Check wires at elements and thermostat for damage.
-Turn on electrical power at breaker.
-If the error persists, contact a qualified person.
 NOTICE: The control assembly will go into limp mode until the failure is corrected.
 See page 22.